Results of labeling lists

 - IE11 with JAWS.

-Note: I did not label any of the lists used in this post.
+I did not provide an accessible name for any of the lists used in this post.